FACT-Finder-Web-Components/magento2-module/README.md

     src/view/frontend/web/css/source/_module.less

-Warning: After changing static content styles, you need to restart the Magento 2 environment, for Magento to be able to find them.
-Use this command:

-    php bin/magento setup:upgrade
-    php bin/magento setup:static-content:deploy

 You can integrate the templates anywhere within your shop system.
 The recommended way is to use Magento2 layouts for that.
 As an example, the `ff-suggest` element was integrated into the `ff-searchbox` template for this SDK: